sachinmw/puppetQuest/Quest_Guide/quests/application_orchestrator.md

 Return to your terminal session on the puppet master (i.e. the Learning VM) and trigger a puppet run.
 (Or, if you prefer, trigger a run via the PE console.)

     puppet agent -t

 ### Client Configuration and Permissions

-There's one piece to put in place before you can use the Puppet Orchestrator tools.
-While the Application Orchestration service runs on your puppet master, the Puppet Orchestrator command-line tools can be run anywhere with network access to the puppet master.
-This means that we need to take a few steps to ensure that this communication goes smoothly.
+While the Application Orchestration service runs on your puppet master, the client can be run on any system with a network connection to the master.
+This means you can manage your infrastructure directly from your workstation.
+Because we can't assume that the client will be run on a system with a puppet configuration file pointing to the correct URL and environment, we need to set these explicitly.

-We need to configure our client to tell it where to find the puppet master.
-Remember, we could be running this client on any machine, even one outside of our Puppetized infrastructure.
-This is why we have to set this configuration separately, and can't simply rely the address of the puppet master from the puppet agent configuration.
+While these things could also be specified as flags from the command line, creating a configuration file will save you the trouble of typing them out each time.

-First, we need to create the directory structure where this configuration file will live.
+First, create the directory structure where this configuration file will be kept.

     mkdir -p ~/.puppetlabs/etc/puppet

 Now create your orchestrator configuration file.

     vim ~/.puppetlabs/etc/puppet/orchestrator.conf

 The file is formatted in JSON.
+(Remember that the while final commas in your hashes are a best practice in your Puppet code, they're invalid JSON!)
-We'll specify the following options
+Set the following options:

 {% highlight json %}
 {